 Pernille is a keen speaker and also teaches intellectual property law and patent strategy at universities in both Denmark, Sweden, Norway, and Slovenia.
 She also acts as examiner at the University of Copenhagen.

-Søren graduated with an MSc from the University of Copenhagen in 1995, where he also obtained a PhD in in biomedical research in 2000.
-After his post-doctoral research at the Pasteur Institute, Paris, France, Søren joined Novo Nordisk in 2001 as a scientist and project manager.
-From 2002-2010 Søren held a number of management positions in the Danish biotech company Symphogen including the role as Chief Operating Officer with responsibility for the company’s research and development project portfolio.
-Søren joined Novo Nordisk in 2010 as Vice President and Head of Corporate Alliance Management.
-Furthermore, Søren is the author/co-author of more than 50 scientific papers.
+Søren Bregenholt is Chief Business Officer at IO Biotech, a Danish Immuno oncology company developing T-win® first-in-class immunomodulatory vaccines.
+He currently serves as the chairman of the Danish-Swedish life science Organization Medical Valley Alliance and an Industrial Ambassador at the University of Copenhagen.
+Søren received his PhD in biomedical research in 2000 from University of Copenhagen.
+After his post-doctoral research at the Pasteur institute, Paris France, Søren joined Novo Nordisk in 2001 as scientist and project manager.
+From 2002-2010 Søren held several management positions in the Danish biotech company Symphogen including the role as Chief Operating Officer with responsibility for the company’s Periclinal R&D and project portfolio.
+Søren joined IO Biotech in 2018, from a position as Corporate Vice President of External Innovation and Strategy in Novo Nordisk.
+Søren is the author of more than 50 scientific papers.

 Tommi Kainu is an executive vice president and Chief Business Officer at Bavarian Nordic.
 Tommi came to Bavarian Nordic in July 2017 after a very successfull career in The Boston Consulting Group.
 In Bavarian Nordic Tommi will apply his intensive knowledge to take Bavarian Nordic to the next stage.
 Tommi came to The Boston Consulting Group in 2000.
 His focus in BCG was on health care systems and biopharmaceuticals.
 He led the Strategy practice in the Nordics.
 Tommi has worked with several national and regional health-care systems on financing, governance, and organization models, and has concentrated on primary care and integration of care chains.
 Much of his work has embraced a focus on innovative care delivery models, including the use of technology such as mHealth.
 As a physician with a background in research, Tommi brings his specialized knowledge to the task of improving the effectiveness of pharmaceutical research and development.
 He has also worked extensively with biotech manufacturing.
 Before joining BCG, Tommi was head of the Unit of Genetic Epidemiology, Cancer Genetics Branch, at the National Human Genome Research Institute, and a resident in clinical chemistry at Tampere University Hospital.
 In addition to his BCG publications, he has written an impressive array of scientific papers.